XML RSS

 Kaiserschmarrn

 Kaiserschmarrn is a well known Austrian dessert recipe.
 "Kaiser" meaning Emperor and "Schmarrn" meaning mishmash - Emperor`s mishmash.
-It is such a quick and easy recipe, enjoyable to make with the kids and tasty too.
+It is such a quick and easy dessert recipe, enjoyable to make with the kids and tasty too.

 Our favourite is apple but you can serve strawberry, plum, or whichever you prefer.